0b01001001/spectree/README.md

 No need to change anything.
 Just return what the framework required.

-> How to logging when the validation failed?
+> How to log when the validation failed?

-Validation errors are logged with INFO level.
+Validation errors are logged with the INFO level.
 Details are passed into `extra`.
 Check the [falcon example](examples/falcon_demo.py) for details.

 > How can I write a customized plugin for another backend framework?